AviatrixSystems/Docs/HowTos/privateS3_workflow.rst

 Go to Gateway -> New Gateway to launch an Aviatrix gateway.
 Specify the Gateway Name, Access Account Name, Region, VPC ID, Public Subnet and Gateway Size.
 Leave all other fields as default.

-Select the region where you want the S3 buckets explicitly allowed or denied access through PrivateS3.
+Select the region where you want the S3 buckets to be explicitly allowed or denied access through PrivateS3.

 Step 2.
 Create Access Accounts
 --------------------------------

 PrivateS3  automatically scans the S3 buckets owned by the `Access Accounts. <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_.
 Create one Access Account if you have not done so.

 Step 3.
-Enable/Edit PrivateS3
+Enable PrivateS3
 ----------------------------------

 .. tip::